 Our cast have always risen to a challenge and this was well illustrated a number of years ago when it was decided to introduce drama in Act 2.
 The cast as ever rose to the challenge, and not only learned the choreography, script, and lyrics, but amazed the audience with their timing and the depth of feeling that they added to the production.

 The sheer quality of the performance had the audience literally captivated, and was a tremendous success, therefore this mixed revue/drama combination has been their winning formula ever since.
 With the clever scripts, colourful costumes, wonderful comic timing and well chosen songs, the cast delighted in breaking down any pre conceptions their audience may have had, and succeeded in showing a hugely positive face of the disability.

 Learning songs, dances and stage movements is obviously the main focus for the group and is no mean feat in itself, but it is not our only, or even the most important role.
-The Ups & Downs provide learning disabled children with a whole range of positive experiences: following instructions, working together towards a common goal, overcoming fears and negative feelings, exploring new talents and perfecting new skills.
+Ups & Downs provide our cast with a whole range of positive experiences: following instructions, working together towards a common goal, overcoming fears and negative feelings, exploring new talents and perfecting new skills.

 Over the years we have been extremely grateful to be able to further the success of the group with fund raising activities and support from many individuals, groups, businesses, schools and local authorities. it goes without say that we are always indebted to any organisation who wishes to raise funds for us in order that our work can continue.